apache/fury/README.md

   <img width="77%" alt="" src="docs/images/logo/fury-logo.svg"><br>
 </div>

-Fury is a blazing fast multi-language serialization framework powered by **jit(just-in-time compilation)** and **zero-copy**, providing up to 170x speed up and ultimate ease of use.
+Fury is a blazing fast multi-language serialization framework powered by **jit(just-in-time compilation)** and **zero-copy**, providing up to 170x performance and ultimate ease of use.

 https://furyio.org